ryardley/ts-bus/README.md

 - Does not conflate eventing with state management.
 - Has really good TypeScript support.

-### Alternatives

-I think the main alternative here would be to use a system like RxJS but I wanted something I can use for most projects and I did not want to bring in RxJS for every single project.

 ## Installation

 Use your favourite npm client to install ts-bus.
 Types are included automatically.